v2e4lisp/zabbix-api/README.md

 // Acturally there is another api method but I don't really think you'll need that.
-// In case that you may want to just test if the user/password is valid ,`login` is for this job. zbx.request(function (err, auth_token) {
+// In case that you may want to just test if the user/password is valid ,`login` is for this. zbx.login(function (err, auth_token) {
   err || console.log(auth_token);
 }
 ```